 The Internet is bigger than we think because large swaths of Internet time are either not measured or under reported by respondents.
-Consumer time spent with mobile video is generally recognized to be undermeasured as is time spent accessing the Internet via Smart TV sets, Wearables, Connected Cars, IOT, Smart Speakers, and game consoles.
-When these additional, estimated time spent counts are added to the found survey minutes per capita time jumps from 1,3762 to 1,993 minutes per capita for French adults 18+ - a 45% increase (chart lower left).
-The chart to the lower right breaks down the total unearth minutes of Internet time in French Canada by device and content type.
+Consumer time spent with mobile video is generally recognized to be under self-reported by survey respondents as is time spent accessing the Internet via Smart TV sets, Wearables, Connected Cars, IOT, Smart Speakers, and Game Consoles.
+When these additional, estimated time spent counts are added to the results from surveys, minutes per capita time jumps from 1,376 to 2,067 minutes per capita for total adults 18+ in Canada - a 50% increase (chart lower left).
+The chart to the lower right breaks down the total unearth minutes of Internet time by device and content type.
 Note the magnitude of time spent with mobile devices and video content.

-The Unearthed Internet estimates for French Canada are plotted on the reach/time chart below and compared to the positions of the legacy media.
-This estimate of full Internet consumption now stands slightly to the right (a bit more time spent) of the TV medium.
-The Internet medium in French Canada now vies for the medium with the largest share of the Canadian consumer's total media time spent counts.
+The Unearthed Internet estimates are plotted on the reach/time chart below and compared to the positions of the legacy media.
+This estimate of full Internet consumption now stands far to the right (more time spent) of the TV medium.
+The Internet medium now clearly occupies the largest share of the Canadian consumer's total media time spent counts.